tkherman/Scheduling-Simulator/README.md

 >         pipes
 >
 >   - How will you utilize this IPC mechanism?
+>       - we can use this with poll() to detect if client is sending any new
+>         processes
 >
 >       Note: you may wish to consider this response in light of your answer in
 >       question 6.